Title. This slideshow requires the latest version of Adobe Flash Player.

 Comments received during the public review period will be used to develop a final recommendation that will be submitted to the DNR Commissioner for approval.
 Changes to state forest classification and road designations must be made by Commissioner's order and published in the State Register.

-The Centennial State forest map can be viewed electronically as a geospatial PDF (GeoPDF) on your mobile device with applications such as Avenza Maps.
+The Centennial State Forest Geo PDF map can be viewed electronically as a geospatial PDF (GeoPDF) on your mobile device with applications such as Avenza Maps.
 The built-in GPS features of your phone will show your location in the state forest using the built in GeoPDF map.
 Avenza Maps or other GeoPDF applications are available for download at the App Store or Google Playor Microsoft.

 5 Miles Snowmobiling